sourcegraph/src-cli/README.md

 ### Linux:

-> NOTE: To get the best version for _your_ Sourcegraph instance, simply replace `sourcegraph.com` in the commands below with your own Sourcegraph URL and the latest version compatible with your instance will be provided.

 ```bash
 curl -L https://sourcegraph.example.com/.api/src-cli/src_linux_amd64 -o /usr/local/bin/src
 chmod +x /usr/local/bin/src
 ```

 ### Windows:

-> NOTE: To get the best version for _your_ Sourcegraph instance, simply replace `sourcegraph.com` in the commands below with your own Sourcegraph URL and the latest version compatible with your instance will be provided.

 > NOTE: Windows support is still rough around the edges, but is available.
 If you encounter issues, please let us know by filing an issue :)